 The internationally recognized poet, scholar, and Nobel Prize for Literature nominee Frederick Turner wrote a review of the show for Glass Tire, which reviews Texas Visual Art.
 The review’s first sentence reads: “Three leading Dallas artists, Barnaby Fitzgerald, Lin Medlin, and Mary Vernon, have put together at the Bath House . . . a show that is shockingly beautiful.”
 Turner then explains why he considers its beauty “shocking.”

-I presented five paintings of views from the Republic of Georgia, among other paintings, in a solo show that ran from August 21 to September 22, 2017 at Brookhaven College.
-If you click on “Brookhaven Show” on the menu above, you will be taken to images of the paintings included in it.
+In a previous solo show that ran from August 21 to September 22, 2017 at Brookhaven College, I presented five paintings of views from the Republic of Georgia, among other paintings.
+If you click on “Brookhaven Show” on the menu above, you will be taken to images of all the paintings in that show.
 I discuss the exhibition at “Statement About the Brookhaven Show.”

 From November of 2013 through 2014, I worked on a series of landscapes of the Rio Grande and Pecos Canyons, two of which were in the Brookhaven Show, and the rest of which are included at “Rio Grande Paintings.”